 Who governs Britain is the question we must now answer.

-One week ago, the British people voted, by a slim majority, in favour of leaving the European Union.
+One week ago, the British people voted in favour of leaving the European Union.